nicm42/100-days-of-code-v2/log 2.md

 **Day 95: 30th March 2021**
 Did a whole load more Cypress testing today: of the videos and the links.
 The only thing I have left is that simulating pressing the Enter key on the videos isn't working and I don't know why.
 It's so unusual that I can't find anyone else trying it, they're just pressing enter in inputs.
 But maybe I'll find something tomorrow that tells me why.

+**Day 96: 31st March 2021**
+Got the Enter keypress sorted - turns out it wanted a keydown.
+I also added a button role to the video to make it selectable in Cypress - it was already selectable in the browser, oddly.
+I then got it to run all the tests so it created videos, although they weren't that exciting.
+I then added in prop types check.
+I just need to test it in Edge, and probably re-test in other browsers to check I haven't broken anything and it's done.
+Finally!